MONTANA

 (1874 - 1882), near Valentine

-Located on the Missouri River 25 miles upstream from the Musselshell River.
-A trading post and steamboat landing also called Carroll Landing Post, built by the Diamond R Transportation Co.
+Located on the Missouri River about 25 miles upstream from the Musselshell River.
+A trading post and steamboat landing also called Carroll Landing Post, built by the Diamond 'R' Transportation Co..
 Replaced Fort Sheridan.
 An Army garrison was here in 1874 - 1875.
-The town was later abandoned.
+The town of Carroll was later abandoned.

 Cantonment Rocky Point

-A temporary Army camp and government landing on the Missouri River during the building of Fort Maginnis.
-Rocky Point Post, a trading post of the C.A.
+A temporary Army camp and government landing on the Missouri River during the building of Fort Maginnis (2).
+Rocky Point Post, a civilian trading post of the (Charles) C.A.
 Broadwater and Co., was also here during that time.
 Located 11 miles upstream from Fort Carroll.
+Probably the same site as Wilder's Landing Post (1875).

 (1880 - 1890), near Maiden

-A Federal fort built on Ford's Creek to protect settlers and cattlemen.
+A Federal fort built on Ford's (or Forge) Creek to protect settlers and cattlemen.
 It was abandoned, and later dismantled by the citizens of Lewistown where some of the houses were rebuilt.
-Four miles away is the ghost town Giltedge.
+Four miles southwest is the ghost town Giltedge.
+Some ground depressions still remain, as well as the remains of the old Post Cemetery.
+See also The Building of Fort Maginnis on RootsWeb.com

 Fort Sherman